50 American Small Towns Known for the Weirdest Things

 Lincoln County, Nevada: Area 51

-The empty desert of Nevada isn’t so empty when you consider the fact that it enshrines the giant (yet super secretive) military research and development complex of Area 51.
-The subject of intense scrutiny, investigation, and conspiracy theories, Area 51 still holds the nation’s attention as one of the weirdest places in the United States, possibly the weirdest.
+The empty desert of Nevada isn’t so empty when you consider the fact that it enshrines the giant (yet super secretive) military research and development complex Area 51.
+The subject of intense scrutiny, investigation and conspiracy theories, Area 51 still holds the nation’s attention as one of the weirdest places in the United States, possibly the weirdest.

 Las Palmas de Gran Canaria Carnival, Canary Islands, Spain - Carnival goer dressed as Groucho Marx